terralid/metadata/includes/metadata_blocks.md

 **Obligation:** recommended
 **Occurrences:** 0–1
 **Definition:** The value of the persistent identifier.
-**Allowed values and other constraints:** The periods's persistent identifier in one or more of the data infrastructures listed in `B3.1.2 Type`.
+**Allowed values and other constraints:** The period's persistent identifier in one or more of the data infrastructures listed in `B3.1.2 Type`.
 **Example:** 99152/p0qhb66vvth

 ##### Type